McLaren M23 - Maiden F1 Title for the Woking-based Team

 The Formula 1 title became a priority for McLaren

 Designed by Gordon Coppuck, a British racing car designer and motorsport engineer, the McLaren M23 actually was a development of the M16 Indy 500 car and M19 F1 racer.
 The McLaren team successfully competed in various championships but still was short of winning the Formula 1 crown.
-Finally, the M23 will bring a maiden title to the Woking-based team.
+Finally, the M23 brought a maiden title to the Woking-based team.

 This amazing car was powered by Ford Cosworth engine, used as a fully stressed member with the suspension bolted directly to rear suspension.
 The suspension was also modified to meet demands of road tracks but the most visible difference was the addition of a large airbox to force air into engine intakes.